AndreeaBila/climate-change-visualisation/README.md

-# Final Year Project
-## Educational Tool for Climate Change Visualisation
+# Educational Tool for Climate Change Visualisation
 ### 2019/2020

 #### Using the application